NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

-  -In the class data_frame it is stored a smart pointer to a class (CSV_WRITER) that handles the output: the idea is to have an easy way to write various operations in the file by using the DATA_FRAME class.
+  -In the class data_frame it is stored a smart pointer to a class (CSV_WRITER) that handles the output: the idea is to have an easy way to write various operations in the file by using the DATA_FRAME class with the method "writeEntry()".
  }

-numericalIntegration class for calculating 1D integrals {
+NUMERICAL_INTEGRATION class for calculating 1D integrals
+{
- An extendible base class "numericalIntegration" that has a callable operator() inherits from a base class (specialized) for the specific quadrature formula adopted:
+ An extendible base class "NUMERICAL_INTEGRATION" that has a callable operator() inherits from a base class (specialized) for the specific quadrature formula adopted:
  -Trapezoidal-rule